 Similar to other types of federal student loans, you may be able to postpone your PCL payments under certain conditions.

-Option 1: Deferment: The great thing about using deferment is that interest doesn't continue to build up while you are postponing your payments.
+Option 1: Deferment: The great thing about using deferment is that interest doesn't continue to build up while you postpone your payments.
 It also doesn't start the clock on your 10-year repayment period.
 However, you do have to meet certain criteria to be able to use this option.

 - Interest will accrue on your loan.